All On 4 vs. All On 6 Dental Implants: Which Implant is Right for You?

 If you are missing teeth, see your local dental provider as quickly as possible to discuss the best replacement option based on your oral health.
 Without teeth, your jawbone begins to break down and causes irreparable bone loss and damage to the jaw.
 Dental implants keep this from happening because the implant provides natural pressure to the jawbone during biting and chewing and stimulates bone growth to keep it strong.

-All On 4 and All On 6 are both superior permanent solutions for people who have lost many teeth and wanted to regain their smile.
+All On 4 and All On 6 are both superior permanent solutions for people who have lost multiple teeth and want to regain their smile.
 As compared to other methods, the adjustment time is small, and the success level is exceptionally high.
+For more information about dental implants procedures in Beverly Hills please contact Arthur Glosman DDS.